ahand/mobileesp/README.md

 MobileESP is free, open source and lightweight.
 MobileESP has a simple API for detecting mobile devices.
 The API returns the simple Boolean result of TRUE if the device is the specified type, or FALSE if it isn't.
 For example, want to know if your visitor is on an iPhone, Android or Windows Phone device?
 Simply use the method DetectTierIphone().
 It's that easy.

+Visit the MobileESP web site for tons more information: <a href="http://www.mobileesp.org">www.MobileESP.org</a>.

 ##Core Principles
 MobileESP believes in making it dead easy for a website publisher to detect mobile visitors.
 As a result, the API follows the DetectXXX() pattern and returns a simple Boolean (true or false) for the type of mobile device or platform desired.
 The API DetectXXX() methods are consistent by design across supported platforms.